 NEWSFLASH: Talking with clients IS part of the work.

-When you talk with clients on the phone, that’s part of the service product you’re providing to them.
+When you talk with clients on the phone, that’s part of the service you’re providing to them.
 And you’re in business to be PAID for the service you provide.

 You are expending business resources (your time) and that time comes at a cost to your business.

 You are being a brainstorming partner and sounding board.
-You’re also presumably offering your own input, ideas, opinions, feedback and expertise in those conversations, which are service products and value your client is benefiting from.
+You’re also presumably offering your own input, ideas, opinions, feedback and expertise in those conversations, which are aspects of the service and value your client is benefiting from.

 Now, all that said, this question points out a few things that are going on in this person’s business that need to be addressed.

 - This client sounds like he thinks you’re some kind of employee.
 That means YOU haven’t done a proper job of educating him before ever working together about the fact that you are an independent professional—ahem, a BUSINESS—providing a service and expertise, no different than if he were to hire an attorney or an accountant or a coach, etc. You have GOT to set your prospects and clients STRAIGHT about this right from the get-go (which means you have to get this straight first yourself).
 You are not an employee.
 Period.
 End of story.
 That’s not how business works.
 There is no such thing as a 1099 employee.
 When clients are operating under no delusions about this, they approach the relationship with a more appropriate professional demeanor and respect, and they expect to pay for services they are provided.